BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run:   python3 run_qs.py -keysize 30 -base 30 -debug 1 -lin_size 20 -quad_size 10</br></br>

+Just run it on 30 bit using the command above.
+It should find smooths whose factorization is now mostly determined by x+y.
+Which in this PoC we are just setting to be lin_size, hence most smooth factorizations will have primes between 1 and 20 if using lin_size 20.
+This enables us to succeed with fairly few smooths. ofcourse choosing which x+y to check is an area for improvement, as once we find a smooth, we should probably set x+y to be its odd exponent factors and check for those.
+But anyway, this is a first extremely rough draft.
+Now we begin optimizing and improving.
+So in theory, the size of the factor base does not matter at all anymore now.
+Hence speedingup these calculations is what I'll focus next on.
+Once that is as good as it can be, I'll improve the selection of which x+y values to check for based on smooths we have found so far.

+This should have been my last dip in performance... now upwards and onwards...

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>